cmarkymark/cmarkymark.github.io/CV.md

 ### Researcher: [PRIMER](https://primerstudy.com/our-team/) (2017 - Current)

-Pre-doctoral researcher on the PRIMER study.
+Doctoral researcher on the PRIMER study.
 Responsibilities have included data analysis, manuscript production, and general assistance with other project tasks (website editing, grant assistance).

 ### Data Analyst: [SAFE-D](https://www.vtti.vt.edu/utc/safe-d/index.php/projects/big-data-visualization-and-spatiotemporal-modeling-of-aggressive-driving/) (2018 - 2019)

 Project goal is to identify aggressive driving from unlabeled real-world driving data.
 Utilized both unsupervised and supervised machine learning techniques to classify and label large datasets and developed tools for visualizing this data.
 All analyses conducted in R on top of a PostGreSQL server.

+### Researcher: EMERGED (2019 - Current)

+Doctoral researcher on EMERGED study.

 ## Manuscripts